 Perkins Names 2021 Seals Laity Award Recipients

-DALLAS (SMU) – Perkins School of Theology is honored to announce the 2021 recipients of the Woodrow B. Seals Laity Award: Kirk Franklin, a Grammy-award winning gospel artist and member of Oak Cliff Bible Fellowship; Nancy Seay, a philanthropist and elder of Highland Park Presbyterian Church (HPPC); and Lisa Tichenor, an active community leader and lay member of Highland Park United Methodist Church (HPUMC).
+DALLAS (SMU) – Perkins School of Theology is honored to announce the 2021 recipients of the Woodrow B. Seals Laity Award: Nancy Seay, a philanthropist and elder of Highland Park Presbyterian Church (HPPC), and Lisa Tichenor, an active community leader and lay member of Highland Park United Methodist Church (HPUMC).

-These three individuals will receive the Seals Laity Award during the online worship service for Perkins Summit for Faith and Learning, on Friday, March 19 at 4:45 p.m.
+These two individuals will receive the Seals Laity Award during the online worship service at the Perkins Summit for Faith and Learning, on Friday, March 19 at 4:45 p.m.
 Mary White, the 2020 recipient of the Seals Laity Award, will also be honored at that virtual event.

 The Woodrow B. Seals Laity Award is presented annually to a layperson in the United States who embodies the Christian faith and commitment of service to Christ in the church, community and world as exemplified by Judge Woodrow B. Seals, a distinguished layperson whose interest and energy were instrumental in establishing the Perkins Summit for Faith and Learning (formerly the Perkins Theological School for the Laity).
 Selection for the Seals Award is made by the Perkins Lay Advisory Board.